What is refresh token rotation and why is it important?

 Refresh tokens have prolonged lifetime span, usually in weeks or even months.
 And since we can obtain new access tokens by refresh token, the refresh token becomes an attractive target for attackers as well.
 Therefore, according to OAuth 2.0 BCP, the authorization server must take one of the following measures to prevent such attacks.

-• Issuing sender-constrained refresh tokens: the client signs and provide a signature (Sec-Token-Binding) in the refresh request header, so the issued refresh token is cryptographically bound to a specific client.
-However, only some of the native clients are sender-constrained nowadays, and most of the modern SPAs and mobile clients are public.
+) in the refresh request header, so the issued refresh token is cryptographically bound to a specific client.
+However, only some of the native clients are sender-constrained nowadays, and most of the modern SPAs and mobile clients are public. - Refresh token rotation: the authorization server issues a new refresh token (typically when exchanging for a new access token) and invalidate the previous one.
+This mitigates the risk of a token leakage.

-In Logto, when a user is successfully signed in, a Grant object will be created first in DB and the subsequently issued refresh token will have a reference grantId and points to the very first Grant object.
+object will be created first in DB and the subsequently issued refresh token will have a reference grantId

-Whenever a refresh token rotation occurs, the previous refresh token will be marked as consumed, and the Logto authorization server will issue a new refresh token with the same grantId.
+Whenever a refresh token rotation occurs, the previous refresh token will be marked as consumed, and the Logto authorization server will issue a new refresh token with the same grantId

 Let’s assume the previous refresh token is leaked, then either the legitimate client or the attacker would have used it to exchange an access token.
 And no matter who did that, the leaked refresh token must have been rotated and marked as consumed already.
 One of them who used the consumed refresh token secondly will inform the authorization server of the breach.
-The authorization server will all refresh tokens with the same grantId will be revoked.
+The authorization server will all refresh tokens with the same grantId

 In the case above, after triggering the alarm, the legitimate client can only re-authenticate through sign-in flow again in order to obtain a new refresh token.
 The attacker, on the other hand, will lose the control of your system and be blocked outside.